 Video of the Day

-Swapping some of the high-calorie foods in your diet for options that are lower in calories but higher in nutrients can help you maintain a calorie deficit while warding off hunger (because no one likes a grumbling stomach).
+Swapping some of the high-calorie choices in your diet for high-volume, low-calorie foods can help you maintain a calorie deficit while warding off hunger (because no one likes a grumbling stomach).
 Here's what to know to get started.

 What Is Volume Eating?